Lost a pet? Found a pet? Call (702)760-PETS to reach our Pet Support Hotline.

 What Kinds of Kittens Can You Foster?

 We have kittens at all stages of development—so whether you’re a night owl, a work-from-home snuggler, or just looking to help on your schedule, we’ll help you find the right fit.
+Every kitten has different needs, so fostering typically lasts between 2 and 8 weeks.

 Bottle Babies (0–3 weeks)